Bob's Full House

-Bob's Full House was a British television quiz show based on the game bingo.
+Bob's Full House is a British television quiz show based on the game bingo.
 It aired on BBC1 from 1 September 1984 until 27 January 1990, and was hosted by Bob Monkhouse.

 Gameplay

 Four players were given separate bingo-style cards and attempted to light up the numbers on them by answering questions.
 Cards had three rows of six spaces each, with one space per row already blanked out to leave 15 numbers showing; however, the numbers in the corners of each card were never blanked out.
 Numbers on the cards ran from 1 to 60.
 The winner of each round received their choice of three prizes that increased in value from one round to the next.
 On charity specials, each correct answer awarded £10 to a charitable cause nominated by the player who gave it, and the chosen prize at the end of each round was donated to the winner's cause.

 Each episode began with a lengthy topical stand-up comedy routine from Monkhouse.
 Throughout the game, he and the players frequently used nicknames for the numbers, some of which became a call-and-response with the audience.
 For example, choosing 22 would bring a call of "Two little ducks" from Monkhouse and a "Quack, quack" from the audience.